 Sky Ferreira is an interesting pop star, regardless of her current slot as the supporting act for the world’s most notorious subscriber to the weekly edition of How to Break Your Mullet-Monster Dad’s Achy Breaky Heart in Ten Easy Steps.
-Radiating a certain magnetism and purveying a more natural edge for being leftfield in terms of image than Miley stick-your-tongue-out-and-exploit-black-culture Cyrus – look no further than the uncensored, naked intimacy of her long-delayed debut record artwork or her freewheeling romance with Zachary Cole Smith of Diiv (who are incidentally a very good band) replete with allegations of drug use – Ferreira’s pop manifesto has been a permanent fixture of intrigue since she released the bitingly ironic, tongue in cheek, outrageously infectious, glistening synth punches of One back in 2010.
-At once both a neat subversion of and sardonic conformation to modern pop soundscapes and textures, critiquing the uniformity and mindlessly repetitive headspin of much of the electronically uninspired pop universe, it certainly wouldn’t have raised any eyebrows if One had justly reached radio airwaves, especially when considering Chvrches’ recent success in finding a mainstream pedestal to orate from through the mouth of the totes-edgy Fearne Cotton: it basically plays out like a more overtly bubblegum and vocally coquettish incarnation of the synth-loving Scots.
-Like Lauren Mayberry, Sky also has something worthwhile to say.
-Attacking the heart of the oppressive commercial powers that be, One revealed a talent willing to endeavour beyond the static, endlessly stretching graveyard of EDM.
+Purveying a more natural edge for being leftfield than Miley stick-your-tongue-out-and-exploit-black-culture Cyrus, Ferreira’s pop manifesto has been a permanent fixture of intrigue since she released the bitingly ironic, glistening synth punches of One back in 2010.
+At once both a neat subversion of and sardonic conformation to modern pop soundscapes and textures, critiquing the current climate of pop homogeneity, it certainly wouldn’t have raised any eyebrows if One had justly reached radio airwaves, especially when considering its infectious potential and Chvrches’ recent success in finding a mainstream pedestal to orate from through the mouth of the totes-edgy Fearne Cotton, almost playing out like a more overtly bubblegum incarnation of the synth-loving Scots.
+Like Lauren Mayberry, Sky also has something worthwhile to tell us: attacking the cynicism behind the commerce, One revealed a talent willing to endeavour beyond the static, endlessly stretching graveyard of EDM.
 Above all else, though, it showed a level of personal consciousness and blunt sincerity virtually unheard of in the over-produced, overly-diplomatic veneer of the current musical landscape.